We are releasing LBA1 and LBA2 engine source code!

 Let’s sound the situation with a little *chbooing*

-I am very thankful for the people helping me recover the source code and working on those files : Seb, DBug and Vincent.
+We are very thankful for the people helping us recover the source code and working on those files : Seb, DBug and Vincent.

-Not forgetting Didier Chanfray for driving 2h30 to my place with the famous “suitcase” full of CDs and Frédérick Raynal for his true passion for technology.
+Not forgetting Didier Chanfray for driving 2h30 with the famous “suitcase” full of CDs and Frédérick Raynal for his true passion for technology.

-I want to thank both of them for their trust in me with this initiative!
+We want to thank both of them for their trust in us with this initiative!

-Lastly, cheers to Alexandre, Adrien, the good people from ScummVM and our french friends from the M05 association who were kind enough to answer my questions!
+Lastly, cheers to Alexandre, Adrien, the good people from ScummVM and our french friends from the M05 association who were kind enough to answer our questions!